-- Canada’s expanding use of target list-based sanctions, including under its new Magnitsky Law
+- Canada’s expanding use of targeted list-based sanctions, including under its new Magnitsky Law

-- Progress, or lack thereof, on long-awaited changes in the administration and enforcement of Canada’s economic sanctions
+- Progress on long-awaited changes to the administration and enforcement of Canada’s economic sanctions

 - Significant amendments to the Canadian export control regime under Bill C-47, including new controls over “brokering” outside of Canada

 - How Canada’s Defence Production Act (the Controlled Goods Program) and defence export controls work with US ITAR, including continuing problems with the interaction between the two regimes